 My father had one of these advanced TI-99/4A compatible computers that was late to a very small market.
 It was so much faster than a 4A and it had 80 column text, and the same graphics capabilities as the MSX2.

-I have a ‘GENMOD’ version of the Geneve with a 2 megabyte MEMEX expansion card.
+There are ‘GENMOD’ version of the Geneve with a 2 megabyte MEMEX expansion card.
 This allows the Geneve to use a full 2 megs of 0 waitstate memory, making it even faster in its native mode of operation.

 I’ve heard of 2 other GENMOD Geneves in the US that are still operational, and both of those in possesion do not have the switch-box that came with the upgrade.
 The switch box is necessary to get maximum speed by using 0 wait state memory for all of the system ram.
 Otherwise, it defaults to TIMODE where the onboard wait state generator is used.